 HO5 policies offer the most comprehensive coverage of all the different types of homeowners insurance.
 Losses are reimbursed based on the replacement cost as opposed to the actual cash value.
-This type of policy also insures both your home and your personal belongings against all perils unless specifically excluded.

 The downside is HO5 insurance isn’t as widely available as HO3 insurance.
 HO5 policies are more common in low-risk areas with newer homes.

 Least extensive coverage: HO1 and HO2 insurance

 The HO1 is a basic homeowners insurance policy that is “bare bones,” according to the Insurance Information Institute, and difficult to find.
 The policy isn’t available in most states, and it includes only some of the disasters covered by HO3 insurance.

 The HO2 offers limited coverage compared with HO3 insurance and is sometimes known as the “broad form.”
 It only covers perils that are specifically named in the policy, so if your home is damaged due to a different event, then you’re on the hook for repairs.